The Ultimate Guide to the Cook-Chill Process

-Although in most cases, foodservice operators would need to go to multiple vendors for the equipment needed to implement a cook-and-chill process, Alto-Shaam provides complete Cook-Chill Systems for operations of any size.
+Although in most cases, foodservice operators would need to go to multiple vendors for the equipment needed to implement a cook-and-chill process, Alto-Shaam provides complete Cook-Chill systems for operations of any size.

 Here are the steps involved in a cook-chill solution:

-Step 1: Cook Food in Combi Oven
+Step 1: Cook Food in a Combi Oven

 Of course, the first step in the cook-chill process is to cook the food.
 One of the best ways to do that is with a combi oven, which combines multiple cooking functions into a single appliance to produce the highest quality food.
-Alto-Shaam’s combi ovens, for example, can be used to prepare large amounts of foods to an almost-done state, whether those foods need to be steamed, grilled, baked, or roasted.
+Alto-Shaam’s Prodigi™ combi ovens, for example, can be used to prepare large amounts of foods to an almost-done state, whether those foods need to be steamed, grilled, baked, or roasted.
 As an added benefit, their programmable cook cycles boost food consistency and relieve staff of the duty to monitor cooking times.

-Step 2: Chill Food in Blast Chiller
+Step 2: Chill Food in a Blast Chiller

 A blast chiller minimizes the product loss that occurs during evaporation, and the smaller ice crystals do less damage to the food when it thaws.
-In addition, blast chilling improves food safety by minimizing the amount of time food spends in the critical 135°-41° “danger zone” range for bacteria.
+In addition, blast chilling improves food safety by minimizing the amount of time food spends in the critical 135°F - 41°F “danger zone” range for bacteria.
 Blast chilling results in tastier, more tender, and more nutritious food compared to traditional refrigeration or freezing.

 Step 3: Plate or Store Food Cold

-Once chilled, food can be stored cold in bulk or plated inside a cooler, allowing for a focus on presentation in advance.
+Once chilled, food can be stored cold in bulk or plated inside a cooler, allowing for a focus on presentation in advance of service.
 To help streamline kitchen processes and save valuable labor, Alto-Shaam offers a variety of fully integrated roll-in pan and plate carts that provide seamless food transfer for cooking, chilling, rethermalizing, and holding.
 The carts eliminate the need to manually transfer food between pieces of equipment.

 Step 4: Refresh & Retherm Food

 Retherming, or refreshing, is just a fancy way of saying “reheating,” and here’s where Alto-Shaam combi ovens demonstrate added value.
 Plated or bulk food can be rethermed using special settings in a combi oven to maximize food quality for service.
-And because moving temperatures through that 135°-41° “danger zone” range is just as critical when retherming, the combi oven accomplishes the task as quickly as possible without impacting food quality.
+And because moving temperatures through that 135°F - 41°F “danger zone” range is just as critical when retherming, the combi oven accomplishes the task as quickly as possible without impacting food quality.

 Step 5: Hold Food with Heated Cabinets